y0ung4my/MadLib-csharp/README.md

-This is a postcard-writing application built as part of Epicodus' lessons on C# using ASP.NET Core.
+This is a MadLibs application built as part of Epicodus' lessons on C# using ASP.NET Core.